With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Polk County, WI.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Polk County, Wisconsin can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Nw System/csl And Guidance Clinic Northwest Journey/amery is a mental health clinic in Polk County, Wisconsin, located at 1096 Apple Avenue, 54001 zip code.
-Nw System/csl And Guidance Clinic Northwest Journey/amery offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Nw System/csl And Guidance Clinic Northwest Journey/amery provides individual psychotherapy, dialectical behavior therapy and behavior modification to children / adolescents.
+Nw System/csl And Guidance Clinic Northwest Journey/amery offers partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Nw System/csl And Guidance Clinic Northwest Journey/amery provides behavior modification, activity therapy and individual psychotherapy to children / adolescents.
 Nw System/csl And Guidance Clinic Northwest Journey/amery also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Nw System/csl And Guidance Clinic Northwest Journey/amery include suicide prevention services, education services and case management.
+Some other services provided by Nw System/csl And Guidance Clinic Northwest Journey/amery include case management, education services and family psychoeducation.

 Amery Hosp And Clinic Behavioral Health is a mental health clinic in Polk County, WI, located at 230 Deronda Street, 54001.
-Amery Hosp And Clinic Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Amery Hosp And Clinic Behavioral Health offers couples/family therapy to young adults, children / adolescents and seniors 65 or older.
-Amery Hosp And Clinic Behavioral Health also supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
-Additional services offered at Amery Hosp And Clinic Behavioral Health include integrated primary care services, court-ordered outpatient treatment and illness management and recovery.
+Amery Hosp And Clinic Behavioral Health provides outpatient treatment and hospital inpatient treatment.
+Amery Hosp And Clinic Behavioral Health offers couples/family therapy to young adults, adults and seniors 65 or older.
+Amery Hosp And Clinic Behavioral Health also supports people with serious mental illness, people with Alzheimer's or dementia and seniors or older adults.
+Additional services offered at Amery Hosp And Clinic Behavioral Health include illness management and recovery, court-ordered outpatient treatment and family psychoeducation.

 Yes, Wisconsin offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.